Cyprus–United Kingdom relations: History

+In December 2024, Britain agreed to share intelligence with Cyprus to help prevent Russia from evading sanctions, following talks between Prime Minister Keir Starmer and President Nikos Christodoulides.
+This was the first visit by a UK prime minister to Cyprus in 53 years.
+The agreement involved British sanctions offices sharing information with Cyprus' Ministry of Finance to disrupt illicit financial flows and strengthen sanctions enforcement.
+The new unit in Cyprus will focus on tracking funds linked to sanctions evasion.

 Modern relations

 The two countries share membership of the Commonwealth of Nations.
-At the moment, according to a 2011 estimate by Yiannis Papadakis, there are an estimated 270,000 Greek Cypriots living in the UK.
-Furthermore, a 2011 report by the Home Affairs Committee states that there are 300,000 Turkish Cypriots living in the UK.
+At the moment, according to a 2011 estimate by Yiannis Papadakis, there are an estimated 270,000 Greek-Cypriots living in the UK.
+Furthermore, a 2011 report by the Home Affairs Committee states that there are 300,000 Turkish-Cypriots living in the UK.
 There are at least 50,000 British who reside in Cyprus, with most having their property in Paphos district.
 Current relations between Cyprus and the United Kingdom are considered excellent with high levels of cooperation on energy, diplomacy and education.
 On 16 January 2014 President of Cyprus Nicos Anastasiades and British Prime Minister David Cameron reaffirmed the strong bonds of friendship and partnership between Cyprus and the UK, during a meeting at 10 Downing Street.

 Akrotiri and Dhekelia

 The continuing British sovereignty of the Akrotiri and Dhekelia Sovereign Base Areas has continued to divide Cypriots.
 Several Cypriot villages remain enclaved in the areas, and there have been numerous arrests of anti-British demonstrators over the past few years.
 These activists assert that the UK should not continue to hold territory in an EU state.

 In January 2014, an agreement signed by Cypriot Foreign Minister Ioannis Kasoulides and Foreign Secretary William Hague, in the presence of President Nicos Anastasiades, was made to lift the restrictions in developing properties within the British bases areas.
 The right of the owners to develop their land concerns 15 local administrative units, which make up 78% of the total area of the bases.
 The agreement lifted all restrictions about eligibility and the development of properties within the British Bases so that all regulations applied in the Republic of Cyprus will be valid within the Bases areas, as regards purchasing and developing properties by European or third country nationals.